yifongau/blog-yifongau/README.md

 # Introduction

-This project contains the source files for my blog and portfolio website.

-It is build with Hugo uses the [blowfish theme](https://blowfish.page/).
+This project contains the source files for my blog and portfolio website, build with Hugo.
+It uses the [blowfish theme](https://blowfish.page/).